NytoxRex0/NDDimmerboard/README.md

 The board dimmer circuitry is based on the following project: https://sound-au.com/project201.htm

 INPUTS:
 The board also contains 16 inputs for switches, this is done via low-voltage by connecting a switch to the SWx terminal.
 The behaviour of each switch can be programmed to your desire.
+As the board is designed to be used with LED lighting and momentary switches, the inputs are configured as follows: Short press -> Toggle light, Long press -> Dim up/down, Double press -> Max brightness

 COMMUNICATIONS:
 The ESP32-WROOM-30pin, which acts as the master for this board, communicates to ESPHome/HomeAssitant with LAN with the help of a LAN8720 module OR via Wifi.
 The LAN8720 board has to be modified to remove the clk signal from the module and provide it from the ESP32, more on this in a post here: https://community.home-assistant.io/t/esp32-lan8720-need-help/316270/7 or in the folder LAN8720.
 The ESP32 sends the commands for the dimmer outputs to three Arduino Nanos via UART, which use their internal timers to generate accurate timing for the MOSFETS.

+NANOS:
 The Arduino outputs can be programmed to be ramping or instant.
-For lighting purposes ramping is most likely the best, when turning on/off the brightness increases/decreases steadily (programmable time).
+By default the code is set-up for ramping changes, as this board is meant to be used with LED lighting.
+For lighting purposes ramping is most likely the nicest, when turning on/off the brightness increases/decreases steadily (programmable time).
 For switching other devices 'instant' might be better, as this instantly alters the duty cycle.
 This is better when programming the input of the ESP as a switch rather than an AC-dimmer.
 The code of the Arduino Nanos and their details in the Arduino folder.